 We are now looking for the new members!

 Hydrogen appears as a next-generation clean energy source to replace fossil fuels.
-One of the most promising ways to produce hydrogen is electrochemical (EC) and photoelectrochemical (PEC) water splitting.
-To resolve the low efficiency of hydrogen production, a novel approach is necessary to make a breakthrough for a highly efficient catalyst system.
-We now focus on developing efficient water-splitting catalysts using transition metal oxides, hydroxides, and layered double hydroxides-based materials.
-Synthesized catalysts can be utilized in an anion exchange membrane water electrolysis (AEMWE) stack cell system to produce a large amount of hydrogen fuel.
-We aim to enhance the AEMWE stack cell efficiency by systematically researching the relationship between catalysts, membranes, and all parts of the entire cell.
+One of the most promising ways to produce hydrogen is electrochemical water splitting.
+To address the low efficiency of hydrogen production, a novel approach is needed to achieve a breakthrough in a highly efficient catalyst system.
+We now focus on developing efficient water-splitting catalysts based on transition metal oxides, hydroxides, and layered double hydroxides.
+Synthesized catalysts can be utilized in an anion-exchange membrane water electrolyzer (AEMWE) stack cell system to produce a large amount of hydrogen fuel.
+We aim to enhance the AEMWE stack cell efficiency by systematically investigating the relationships among catalysts, membranes, and all cell components.

 Current projects